kijin/mysquirrel/README.md

 whose projects often end up in the unpredictable and inconsistent world of **shared hosting**.
 MySquirrel does not require advanced database extensions such as PDO, while bringing to you some of the major benefits of those newer interfaces.
-The only requirements are PHP 5.1+ and a reasonably up-to-date version of MySQL.
+The only prerequisites are PHP 5.1+ and a reasonably up-to-date version of MySQL.

-MySquirrel makes it super easy to run **parametrized queries** and **prepared statements**, while requiring nothing more than good old `mysql_*` functions.
+MySquirrel makes it super easy to run **parametrized queries** and **prepared statements**, and otherwise mimics PDO's behavior, while requiring nothing more than good old `mysql_*` functions.
-(If MySQLi is available, MySquirrel will prefer it, without any change to the API.)
+(If MySQLi is available, MySquirrel will use it instead, without any change to the API.)
 MySquirrel can also be used in **paranoid mode**, which enables additional security measures.
 All variables marked with `?` and passed as separate parameters are automatically escaped.
 No more tedious escaping, no more SQL injection vulnerabilities.